codewars/docs/content/languages/python/authoring/index.md

             expected = reference_sum_array(input)

             #call user solution and get actual answer.
-            #since the input is used after this call, a copy is passed
+            #since the input is used after this call to compose
+            #the assertion message, a copy is passed
             actual = sum_array(input[:])

+            #Call assertion function.
+            #Custom assertion message is used to help with diagnosing failures.
-            #call assertion function.
-Assertion message uses original,
+            #Assertion message uses original, non-modified input.
-            #non-modified input.
             test.assert_equals(actual, expected, f'Input: {input}')

     @it('Large random tests')